Discover more from Chartbook

-Chartbook #200 Something Broke!
+Chartbook #200 Finance and the polycrisis #7 Something Broke!
 The Silicon Valley Bank Failure - How tech hubris and low interest rates combined to produce a big mess.

 For a while we have been asking, as the Fed drives a global interest rate hike, what will bend and will break?
 The stress has been felt around the world.
 With Silicon Valley Bank’s collapse we now have a significant bank failure at the heart of a vital part of the US economy directly linked to the interest rate hike.